 Presentation & Value For Money

-Like with the other Beckett Simonon shoes that we reviewed, the Yates brogues feature an interesting information card on the underside of the lid.
-Those passionate about shoes will appreciate this detail where it provides information on the model number, run and the raw materials used.
+Like with the other Beckett Simonon products that we’ve reviewed, the Yates brogues feature an interesting information card on the underside of the lid.
+Those passionate about shoes will appreciate this detail which provides information on the model number, run, and raw materials used.

 As well as the booklet, the shoes come with a dust bag each, spare laces as well as the aforementioned inserts.

-In terms of value for money, we’re often impressed by what Beckett Simonon are able to craft and retail for less then $200.
+In terms of value for money, we’re often impressed by what Beckett Simonon is able to craft and retail for less than $220.
 This is largely thanks to their direct-to-consumer and Group Made-to-Order strategies.

-Since you’re pre-ordering the shoes before they made, Beckett Simonon will make their footwear through short-term production runs.
-The reduced costs in material and stock means that they can effectively reduce the price for their clients.
+Since you’re pre-ordering the shoes before they are made, Beckett Simonon will make their footwear through short-term production runs.
+The reduced costs in material and stock mean that they can effectively reduce the price for their clients.